feedmejefferson/feedme-moderator/design.md

 #### Immutability

 The location of a food in the food space changes based on the tags it's been tagged with.
-The location of the tags on the other hand is relatively immuntable (until we build a completely new projection matrix).
+The location of the tags on the other hand is relatively immutable (until we build a completely new projection matrix).

 I've put off realtime calculations so far, but in theory we could pretty easily calculate the location of a food in the food space by averaging all of the tags locations (there's a little more to it than that, but not much).